Jerusalem Friday prayers sees smaller crowds amid partial coronavirus lockdown

 Israel’s Chief Rabbinate said earlier this month that Jewish worshippers should not come to the Western Wall or gather en masse there.
 The wall, built by Herod the Great, is a sacred place of prayer for Jews.

-Some turned up to pray on Friday, but the area was much quieter than usual, like much of the city centre that is normaly crowded with tourists.
+Some turned up to pray on Friday, but the area was much quieter than usual, like much of the city center that is normally crowded with tourists.

 Israeli authorities say 705 people have tested positive for coronavirus.
 Of them, 10 are in serious condition.